OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    * set up second as QSINIT boot partition (set "BIOS Bootable" attribute and install QSINIT to it)
-   * then you can choose in EFI BIOS boot devices menu: "YOUR DRIVE" or "UEFI: YOUR DRIVE", 1st will be QSINIT and 2nd - EFI shell.
+   * then you can choose in EFI BIOS boot devices menu: "YOUR DRIVE" or "UEFI: YOUR DRIVE", 1st will be QSINIT and 2nd - EFI boot (with EFI shell of EFI QSINIT).

+   QSINIT also provide own code for FAT/FAT32/HPFS boot sector.
+This code not depends on Boot Manager and OS/2 MBR code.
+You can install it on specified partition by mounting it to QSINIT and then use "dmgr bs" command in shell.

    You can learn MBR/boot sector code details in

       \QS\system\src\ldrapps\partmgr\se.asm